vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 UPDATE 2024-11-30: The situation seems similar (about a ratio of 1.5).

 UPDATE 2024-12-02: The situation seems similar (about a ratio of 1.5).

+UPDATE 2024-12-04: I feel like the situation is more balanced; the ratio feels more like 1.25 now, and I don't feel that sense of compression/heaviness in my left ear.
+I think this is close enough to balanced, but I plan to do another check on 2024-12-07.